 Charitable giving and sustainable investing goals

 Once you have established and maintained a responsible outlook on your finances, you may find yourself with some extra money.
-Instead of squirreling it away, consider taking an active approach to helping others, both through charitable giving, and investing in ways that support your values.
+With these extra dollars, consider taking an active approach to helping others, both through charitable giving, and investing in ways that support your values.

 If you find yourself in a financial position to help others, there are numerous resources that provide ratings and reviews of nonprofit and civic organizations across the world.
 Some financial strategies to consider if you want to plan for charitable giving include: